 - Prior to matriculation, applicants must have received a baccalaureate degree from a regionally accredited college or university, with a minimum cumulative undergraduate GPA of 2.75 on a 4.0 grading scale, and a minimum overall science GPA of 2.75 on a 4.0 grading scale.

 - GRE official scores for all three sections of the test must be submitted to Brenau University (Code: 4397) prior to the application deadline of Sept.
 1.

 - The college requires applicants to earn a grade of C (2.0) or better in each of the following required prerequisite courses and all prerequisite courses must have been completed by the application deadline of Sept.
 1.

 - College Algebra or higher - 3 semester hours*

 - Statistics - 3 semester hours*

-- Introduction to Psychology - 3 semester hours*
+- General Psychology or higher - 3 semester hours*